KadeSchrock/Project-1/Implementation/Testing/testing-results.md

       * Record whether or not it broke any website elements or if the cart did not work as intended, and at which point they broke
         * Inputted the following items into the shopping cart: MKI - 32 items, Premium - 20 items, Sport - 36 items
            * Result: When I proceeded to the checkout page, the correct total was displayed.
 After entering valid inputs into each payment field and clicking submit, the payment total was reset to $0.00.
 When I redirected back to the homepage and clicked on the shopping cart, it was empty as it should have been.
+## Web Testing and automatic updates
+ * Automatic Updates Result: could not succesfully find a way to automatically deploy updates when the code base is updated
+ * Web Testing result: All functions work as intended within the web browser